Canning Stock Route

 How many sand dunes are on the Canning Stock Route?

-The drive crosses 900 sand dunes, some of them higher than a three-storey building, and passes 51 wells.
-Trailers and heavy vehicles are not recommended due to concerns for safety, the environment and track conditions.
-All vehicles, whether private or in commercial tours, are required to hold permits for travelling on the Canning Stock Route.
-This incomparable outback adventure should only be attempted by experienced four-wheel-drivers and should never be tackled alone.
+The drive crosses 900 sand dunes, some of them higher than a three-story building, and passes 51 wells.
+Trailers and heavy vehicles are not recommended due to concerns for safety, the environment, and track conditions.
+All vehicles, whether private or in commercial tours, are required to hold permits for traveling on the Canning Stock Route.

 When to travel the Canning Stock Route?

-The track was created in 1910.
-The drive can be tough on you and your vehicle and needs a truckload of advance preparation.
-It traverses extremely harsh arid terrain and sand dunes.
-It isn't for everybody and it certainly isn't something to be undertaken lightly as many have found out the hard way.
 Travel on the Canning Stock Route should only be undertaken during the cooler months, between April and September.
-Travelling outside this time frame is not recommended due to extreme heat and possible wet and boggy conditions.
+Traveling outside this time frame is not recommended due to extreme heat and possible wet and boggy conditions.

 Pic: By Peter WH (talk) - the English language Wikipedia (log), CC BY-SA 3.0,